Cobb County DUI Lawyers

 The license suspension action is a civil action separate from your Cobb DUI criminal case and only deals with your license or privilege to drive in this state.
 A separate court from your Cobb DUI criminal case litigates the license suspension action.
 Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled in front of a judge from that agency.
 Typically, a hearing date is roughly 60 days from your Cobb Driving Under the Influence arrest date.
 Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-The scope of the DUI license suspension hearing is minimal:
+The scope of the DUI license suspension hearing is minimal in your Cobb County DUI case:

 • Whether your Cobb DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or